prashant-kikani/prashant-kikani.github.io/_posts/2021-10-09-crypto-is-inevitable.markdown

 Future is created by smart, hard working and talented people.
 When a significant number of smart and talented people work on something, chances of that thing failing reduces dramatically.
 We can almost say that the future is designed by smart, intelligent and knowledgeable people.

-And we can clearly see some smart people like Elon Musk and Jack Dorsey supporting crypto and many software engineers and developers are either joining crypto startups or starting their own. <a href="https://solana.com/" target="_blank">Solana</a> and <a href="https://polygon.technology/" target="_blank">Polygon</a> are great examples of that.
+And we can clearly see some smart people like Elon Musk, Jack Dorsey and many others supporting crypto.
+Also a significant number of software engineers and developers are either joining crypto startups or starting their own. <a href="https://solana.com/" target="_blank">Solana</a> and <a href="https://polygon.technology/" target="_blank">Polygon</a> are good examples of that.
 Number of startups in crypto space is increasing day by day.

 Basically, smart people adapting the idea of decentralized blockchain and its applications like crypto only ensures that, future of crypto is good.